BoltzExchange/boltz-btcpay-plugin/docs/regtest-setup.md

 make dev
 ```

-You can also run the latest version of boltz client manually.
+You can also run the latest version of Boltz Client manually.

 ```bash
 git clone https://github.com/BoltzExchange/boltz-client